leviathan747/bridgepoint/doc-bridgepoint/review-minutes/8073_masl_parser.ant.rvm2.md

 <pre>

--- Num Type  Who  Section  Comment
-_- 01  min   cds  4.1      "independent" --> "independently"
-_- 02  min   bob  5.1.4.1  Raise issue for this question.
-Make child of [2.3] _- 03  min   bob  5.2.2    Reword to be more accurate (we didn't hit any problems it was just more efficient) _- 04  min   cds  5.3.1    Missing a word
+-- Num Type  Who  Section  Comment x- 01  min   cds  4.1      "independent" --> "independently" x- 02  min   bob  5.1.4.1  Raise issue for this question.
+Make child of [2.3] x- 03  min   bob  5.2.2    Reword to be more accurate (we didn't hit any problems it was just more efficient) x- 04  min   cds  5.3.1    Missing a word

 </pre>